Tina-ZJ/E-commerce/README.md

 1. Generic Intent Representation in Web Search  https://arxiv.org/pdf/1907.10710.pdf
 2. Learning Image Information for eCommerce Qeries  https://arxiv.org/pdf/1904.12856.pdf
 3. Personalized Ranking in eCommerce Search  https://arxiv.org/pdf/1905.00052.pdf
+5. The Design and Implementation of a Real Time Visual Search System on JD E-commerce Platform https://arxiv.org/abs/1908.07389
+6. Influence of Neighborhood on the Preference of an Item in eCommerce Search https://arxiv.org/abs/1908.03825

 Recommendations